 $500 scholarship awarded upon successful completion of course

 If you hold a leadership position on the Raymond Campus, you should consider enrolling in the in 3-hour Leadership Development course.
-In this class you will study examples of leaders in action and focus on the principles of sound leadership so that you can apply these principles to your role as a leader.
+In this class, you will study examples of leaders in action and focus on the principles of sound leadership so that you can apply these principles to your role as a leader.

 In addition to a discussion of current research on leadership, we’ll use film and classic literature as you examine the principles of effective leadership.
-We’ll discuss the differing styles of Coaches Yoast and Boone in Remember the Titans and examine the servant leadership of Paul Rusesabagina in Hotel Rwanda.
-We’ll discuss how to manage conflict while identifying differing types of conflict in the film Crash, and we’ll examine Shakespeare’s lessons in empowering and inspiring others through Henry V’s St. Crispin’s Day speech.
+We’ll discuss the different styles of Coaches Yoast and Boone in Remember the Titans and examine the servant leadership of Paul Rusesabagina in Hotel Rwanda.
+We’ll discuss how to manage conflict while identifying different types of conflict in the film Crash, and we’ll examine Shakespeare’s lessons in empowering and inspiring others through Henry V’s St. Crispin’s Day speech.

-We’ll also use hands-on activities to illustrate principles of leadership.
+We’ll also use hands-on activities to illustrate the principles of leadership.
 You’ll have the opportunity to enjoy the personal challenge of high-element and low-element rope’s courses that will instill the principles of teamwork.

 - Articulating a vision